Classifications of exact structures and Cohen-Macaulay-finite algebras: Exact categories of finite type

 Then $Q(\Gamma)$ is given by the following quiver.

 Note that $\Gamma$ is the Auslander order for an $R$-order

 hence there is an equivalence $\proj \Gamma \equi \CM \Lambda$, and the above translation quiver gives the Auslander-Reiten quiver of $\CM \Lambda$.
-Corollary \ref{dotted} shows that $\proj\Gamma$ has four admissible exact structures, and the usual exact structure on $\CM \Lambda$ corresponds to the set of two dotted arrows. \end{example}
+Corollary \ref{dotted} shows that $\proj\Gamma$ has $2^{n-1}$ admissible exact structures, and the usual exact structure on $\CM \Lambda$ corresponds to the set of all dotted arrows.
+In general, for an Cohen-Macaulay-finite $R$-order $\Lambda$ over a complete discrete valuation ring $R$, the quiver $Q(\Gamma)$ of its Auslander order $\Gamma$ coincides with the usual Auslander-Reiten quiver of $\CM\Lambda$. \end{example}

 \begin{example} Let $T= k \llbracket x,y \rrbracket$ be the ring of formal power series in two variables over a field $k$ of characteristic $0$, and let $R = T^{(n)}$ be the $n$-th Veronese subring of $T$, that is, $R = k \llbracket x^n,x^{n-1}y, \cdots, y^n \rrbracket$.
 Put $\Gamma := \End_R(T)$.
 Then all simple $\Gamma$-modules satisfy the $2$-regular condition, and the translation quiver $Q(\Gamma)$ is the following.